-Students must complete an online Application form.
+Students must complete an online application form.
 An electronic copy of the online application form will be emailed to the student.
 The copy of the online application form should be given to the student’s faculty member for their signature.
-The following documents must be submitted to AFE by the faculty member along with a copy of the application form signed by the faculty member (see faculty responsibilities):
+The following documents must be submitted to AFE by the faculty member by email along with a copy of the application form signed by the faculty member (see faculty responsibilities):

 - A statement by the student explaining reasons for applying

 - Official school transcripts from all institutions attended

 - A letter of recommendation and endorsement by the faculty member